 How to Apply: Applicants must submit a current curriculum vitae, bibliography, and full contact details for three references.
 In addition, applicants are asked to prepare two statements: a vision statement and a statement that addresses the specific qualification requirements (please limit both statements to two pages each).
 Send application package to NCIWMRC@mail.nih.gov.
-NCI will begin accepting applications on Tuesday 4/10/2018 and plans to have the position open for 60 days and close on Saturday 6/9/2018.
+NCI has extended the deadline to close on Sunday 7/8/2018.
 You may contact Laura Townsend with questions and for more information about this vacancy at NCIWMRC@mail.nih.gov.

 DHHS and NIH are Equal Opportunity Employers